dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.ContainersById.

-This method returns a list of containers that are currently using the specified branch (given the branch's ID).
+This method returns a list of containers that are currently using the specified branch, given the branch's ID.

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.